ayushikhandelwal99/Reboot_2.0/Problem_8.md

-# create a user will default settings
+# create a user with default settings

 ### problem
   - create a user name  delvex  and password of this user will be fedora